Chris Scott (politician): Political career

 Before his election, Scott worked in the office of his predecessor, PC MPP Ross Romano, and later as a special advisor to the premier’s chief of staff.
 He was selected by Progressive Conservative leader Doug Ford as the party’s candidate for the 2025 provincial election in Sault Ste.
 Marie, a decision that bypassed the usual local nomination process.
 Romano served as his campaign manager.

 In the election, Scott won by a margin of 118 votes over NDP candidate Lisa Vezeau-Allen, the closest result in the riding in more than a century.

 Arrest

 On September 22, 2025, Scott was arrested by the Toronto Police Service on an out-of-town warrant.
 The Sault Ste.
 Marie Police Service allege that Scott assaulted his wife with a high chair on September 19, resulting in charges of assault and assault with a weapon.
 Following his arrest, Scott was removed from the Progressive Conservative caucus and now sits as an Independent.
+Scott was caught having a romantic relationship with a staff member just days before he allegedly assaulted his wife with a high chair.